Chris Lowney Redefines Leadership: Think of Your Own Name First

 Chris Lowney spoke at the Association for Corporate Growth monthly luncheon.
 Beforehand, I talked with someone at my table who had seen Lowney speak in the past and clearly was a fan of his.
 When I asked what we should listen for, she paused and said, "Listen for a redefinition of leadership."

 My tablemate was right on target.
 Lowney started his talk by asking the audience to think of two people they considered leaders and then to think of the qualities associated with those leaders.
 (Seth Godin came to mind for me.)
-Lowney then asked the question, "Who thought of their own nChris_lowney_carol_rossame?"
+Lowney then asked the question, "Who thought of their own name?"

 He went on to say that most of us have been raised to be modest but that modesty is misplaced.
 It’s a stereotype that leaders must be "people in charge."
 Thinking of leaders as the solution to our problems is the problem.
 Even worse, we have created environments that require self-leadership–flattened organizations with large spans of control.
 And yet we haven’t developed the capacity for self-leadership.
 I agree with Lowney when he said it’s a broken model.